YaSleiMan/BikeShare_TO_RideHistoryInsights/README.md

     2.6- (Heatmap) Where have the rides taken you

 3- The files should all show up in the outputs folder.
 The graphs as pictures and the heatmap as html that can be viewed in your browser (tested with Chrome)

+# Current Objectives:

+- The geocoder used for the heatmap is incorrectly placing some locations in other countries.
+Considering how many values currently have to be hardcoded perhaps another method of obtaining the coordinates should be used.
+- The heat values associated with the coordinates may not be fully lining up, need to look into that
+- A frontend UI could be interesting to add to this code, for the login info and start/end dates